Compaya/slate/source/includes/_group.md

 groupId | int | Specifies a group.

 <aside class="notice">
 If you specify a <code>groupId</code> the JSON resault is "a little different".
-Omskrives!
+Omskrives!?!?!
 </aside>